Trump held in contempt of court in New York trial for gag order violations

 Trump allies Meadows, Giuliani among 18 indicted in Arizona election scheme

 Judge Juan Merchan on Tuesday said Trump had violated the order nine times.
-He fined Trump $1,000 for each violation for a total fine of $9,000.
+He fined Trump $1,000 per violation: With nine of his statements identified as breaching the order, the fine came to a total of $9,000.

 Prosecutors had detailed 14 possible violations to the court, and Merchan could make more determinations at a hearing on Thursday.